mightora/DevOpsExtension-Upload-MD-To-Wiki/README.md

 - Automatically upload markdown files from a specified source directory in your repository to a specified destination in your Azure DevOps Wiki.
 - Supports creating and updating wiki pages.
 - Handles nested directories and maintains the directory structure in the wiki.
+- **Image Upload Support**: Automatically uploads images referenced in markdown files as wiki attachments.
+- **Header Message**: Add a customizable header message to all uploaded pages (e.g., "DO NOT EDIT DIRECTLY - EDIT IN REPO").
+- **Page Links**: Optionally include direct links to wiki pages at the bottom of each page.
+- **Orphaned Page Cleanup**: Automatically delete wiki pages when their corresponding markdown files are removed from the repository (optional, disabled by default for safety).

 ## Prerequisites